Microwave-WYB/impressive-ui/README.md

 An (almost) declarative, reactive UI framework for Python applications, built on top of the [impressive](https://github.com/Microwave-WYB/impressive) DSL library.
 Impressive UI transforms traditional imperative UI programming into an expressive, functional approach with automatic state management and reactive data binding.

+**Key Philosophy**: Impressive UI doesn't "wrap" or replace GTK/Qt APIs.
+Instead, it provides reactive state management and declarative composition patterns that work seamlessly with native widgets and their full API surface.
+You still use `Gtk.Button()`, `QLabel()`, and all native methods - just with better state management.

 Currently supports both GTK and Qt with PySide6.

 ## Installation